Orthodontics: Creating a Well-aligned Smile

 Close to 30 percent of all orthodontic patients in the United States are adults.
-Despite this growing trend towards adult orthodontics, it pays to start orthodontic treatment early for maximum effectiveness.
-The American Dental Association recommends that children receive an orthodontic evaluation by age seven.
+Despite this growing trend towards adult orthodontics, it pays to start treatment early for maximum effectiveness.
+In fact, the American Dental Association recommends that children receive an orthodontic evaluation by age seven.

 - Oral, facial and functional evaluation (examination).

 - Panoramic and cephalometric X-rays.

 - Impressions for models of the teeth and bite.